hitzhangjie/notes/编程语言/Go/6 internal/7 Ways to Profile Go Applications.md

 ![image-20190706122124109](assets/image-20190706122124109.png)

-If the application is running and constantly outputting garbage collecting lines, it’s a fair chance you’re in bad allocation.
+If the application is running and constantly outputting garbage collecting lines, it’s a fair chance you’re bound allocation.
 If it goes slow it is likely that allocations is under control.

 # How does a profiler work?